Gina Raimondo: Fast facts

 "The Big Idea" lets you peek into the minds of leading people in business.

 Every day, you will see multiple stories appear in your stream that are hand-picked by the guest curator of the week.
-"The Big Idea" will be curated by Richard Branson, SoulCycle CEO Melanie Whelan, Starbucks CEO Howard Schultz, and many other top business leaders.
+Last week's curator was Tumblr President Jeff D'Onofrio.
+Previous guests include Richard Branson, Ellevest CEO Sallie Krawcheck, T-Mobile CEO John Legere and many other top business leaders.

-Download CNN MoneyStream for all the latest news about your favorite companies, people, business topics and markets.
+Reading this article on your Apple device?
+Click here to download CNN MoneyStream.
+Or if you are on Android, download it here.